-For comfort a/c, press ★ again.
+For comfort a/c, press 🌣 again.
 The indicator will turn amber

-Pressing this button cancels automatic air conditioning and turns off the air conditioner, Press AUTO to return to automatic operation and the air conditioner runs automatically as needed.
-When the indicator light is on, the air conditioner runs automatically to cool the air inside the vehicle or to dry the air needed to defog the windshield faster outside air supply and turn on the air conditioner.
-The fan speed may slightly increase to help prevent fogging.
-If the climate control system does not detect possible window fogging, it returns to normal operation.
-To turn Auto Defog off or on, see "Climate and Air Quality" under Vehicle Personalization on page 5-36.
+Pressing again cancels automatic air conditioning and turns off the air conditioner, Press AUTO to return to automatic operation and the air conditioner runs automatically as needed.
+When the indicator light is on, the air conditioner runs automatically to cool the air inside the vehicle or to dry the air needed to defog the windshield faster.